 Bordering Canada to the north through both Alberta and Saskatchewan, Hill County is home to several natural areas of untouched land.
 They include Beaver Creek County Park, Bear Paw Ski Bowl, located on the Rocky Boy’s Indian Reservation, and the Fresno Reservoir, created from a dam built on the Milk River.

-The Rocky Boy Indian Reservation is held by the Chippewa-Cree Tribe and was first established in 1916 (Governor’s Office of Indian Affairs).
+The Rocky Boy Indian Reservation is held by the Chippewa-Cree Tribe and was first established in 1916.
 The United States Army was garrisoned in Fort Assiniboine in 1879, and a portion of the original fort is still standing.

-Hill County stretches across 2,898.96 square miles and is home to an estimated population of 16,366 (Central Montana).
-There are also two national protected areas within the county: Creedman Coulee National Wildlife Refuge and Lake Thibadeau Wildlife Refuge (U.S. Fish and Wildlife Service).
+Hill County stretches across 2,898.96 square miles and is home to an estimated population of 16,366.
+There are also two national protected areas within the county: Creedman Coulee National Wildlife Refuge and Lake Thibadeau Wildlife Refuge.

 Visit the Hill County Government website.